MichaelBurge/michaelburge.github.io/_posts/2019-03-19-nes-design.markdown

 This use of `unsafe` means that my emulator is not thread-safe.
 If both the PPU and CPU ran in separate threads, they could both issue writes to the same address or read a value while it is being written.

-If the `unsafe` blocks are undesirable, a [Mutex](https://doc.rust-lang.org/beta/book/ch16-03-shared-state.html) might be a good solution here.
-The lock would be held for a relatively small amount of time, so it shouldn't cause much of a performance issue.
+A [Mutex](https://doc.rust-lang.org/beta/book/ch16-03-shared-state.html) might be a solution here.
+The lock would be held for a small amount of time, so it shouldn't cause much of a performance issue.

-### Mutable references

-A mutable reference to a variable creates a sort of exclusive lock against any other references.
-There are certain optimizations that can be made if

-{% highlight rust %}
-'a: {
-    let foo = Box::new(5);
-    let pfoo:*mut foo = &mut foo;
-    consume_ownership(*foo);
-}
-{% endhighlight %}

 ### Performance

-In a later article, I plan to train a Reinforcement Learning(RL) agent to play Mario.
+In a later article, I plan to train a **Reinforcement Learning**(RL) agent to play Mario.
 A faster emulator allows me to gather more sample data, so I spent a few hours ensuring my emulator was comparable to other NES emulators used for RL research.

 My benchmark runs 10,000 frames of Mario in a "headless" mode with no video or sound, and then writes a screenshot.